 - Other factors that can impact costs include design complexity, system configuration, equipment options, and contractor expertise.

 All solar installations that connect to the City Light power grid are required to have an Interconnection Agreement.
-Find the Agreement required for your solar installation below.
+Find the proper agreement for your solar installation below.

 Net Metering

-If your solar system is up to 100 kW AC, our Net Metering program provides kWh credits on your bill for the energy you produce.
+If your solar system is up to 100 kW AC, our Net Metering program provides kWh credits on your bill for the energy you send back onto City Light's grid.
 These credits are valued at your retail rate of electricity.

 Meter Aggregation